VaishnaviVV/IPL-Analytics-Prediction-IBMHC2021/README.md

 # IPL-Analytics-Prediction-IBMHC2021
 Developed as a part of IBM Hack Challenge 2021.
 Visualized the statistics of IPL teams and predicted the first innings score based on the team’s performances.

-# Won the special Jury Award
+# Won the Special Jury Award
 # Team:
 Vaishnavi V V <br>
 G O Narendra <br>